CYLALighthouse/PM-Toolkit/docs/sam.md

 - Student Reports
 - Classroom Reports

-?> All Reports in SAM are viewable in a web browser and in a downloadable PDF.
+> [!WARNING] All Reports in SAM are viewable in a web browser and in a downloadable PDF.
 However, information provided is not always consistent between the two formats.

 ## Student Reports